gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "And what paths are these?" asked Sehdie's aunt from on high.
 "Will you bring her the jewels of the Sad Prince?
 Or become a magician and conjure up what you cannot afford to buy honestly?
 No, wait, a thought, a thought.
-This underbeast that lately does plague the city---will you slay it to win the emir's favor, like that braggart master of yours once did?"
+This underbeast that lately does plague the city—will you slay it to win the emir's favor, like that braggart master of yours once did?"

 "If needs be," I replied angrily, not thinking to wonder why someone like her